-After Minor's death, Nettie married farmer, Civil War veteran and twice-widower Henry P. Michael (1842-1916).
+After Minor's death, Nettie married farmer, Civil War veteran and twice-widowed Henry P. Michael (Dec.
+31, 1842-1916).
 They were married at Anderson, Madison County, IN on Feb.
 16, 1882 by the hand of Rev. Enoch Frey.
-Henry was a native of Middletown, Frederick County, MD, and was born on Dec.
-31, 1842.
+Henry was a native of Middletown, Frederick County, MD.
 During the Civil War, he served with the 75th Indiana Volunteer Infantry, Company I. His first wife, Lucinda F. Michael, had died on Sept.
-4, 1865, and his second wife, Martha Jane (Shetterly) Michael, had died in Madison County on Feb.
+4, 1865, and his second wife, Martha Jane (Shetterly) Michael, had passed in Madison County on Feb.
 5, 1879.

-Nettie and Henry had three more children of their own -- Gertrude V. Freeman, Arthur Dale Michael and Ruby Ratliff.
-Nettie thus had a grand total of nine children -- a stepson from her first marriage, two daughters from her first marriage, three children from her second marriage, and fouir stepchildren from Henry's previous marriages -- Laura E. Michael, Charles N. Michael and Calvin Henry Michael.
+Nettie and Henry went on to bear three more children of their own -- Gertrude V. Freeman, Arthur Dale Michael and Ruby Ratliff.
+Nettie thus had a grand total of nine children -- a stepson from her first marriage, two daughters from her first marriage, three children from her second marriage, and four stepchildren from Henry's previous marriages -- Laura E. Michael, Charles N. Michael and Calvin Henry Michael.
 (One of Henry's children from a previous marriage, Cora Michael, had died at age 2.)

-The Michaels lived in Pendleton.
+The Michaels dwelled in Pendleton.
 In about 1889 they moved to Concordia, Cloud County, KS.
 Later, they settled in Barnett and Versailles, Morgan County, MO.

 ~ Son William Bush ~